Emerald-cuttlefish/Emerald-Cuttlefishes-Theme-Helper/README.txt

-This is a Project to help peopole careate and modify Steam Deck Themes
+This is a Project to help peopole create and modify Steam Deck Themes

 I am NOT a Programer I am a Mechanical Enginnering Student so I don't fully know what I am doing This Project will Just be Worked on during my free time I am trying to help